wintercg/proposal-common-minimum-api/asynclocalstorage.md

 As described previously, async context should be captured at the moment an asynchronous task is *scheduled*.
-This is the general rule that runtimes and applications should follow for any api that schedules asynchronous tasks to run.
+This is the general rule that runtimes and applications should follow for any API that schedules asynchronous tasks to run.

 For example, imagine an API that processes a stream of data by calling a set of configured callbacks.
-The context that is propagate to each of the callbacks should be the context that is current when the processing it *started*.
+The context that is propagated to each of the callbacks should be the context that is current when the processing *started*.

 ```js
 const als = new AsyncLocalStorage();